Battle of the Japan Sea (film): Special effects

 Battle of the Japan Sea was the last film for special effects director Eiji Tsuburaya before his death.
 (Note: Tsuburaya's credit on All Monsters Attack was honorary; he was not involved in that film's production.)
 A dedicated team of 60 artists worked on the 107 miniature ships created for the film.
 In addition, the miniature of the battleship Mikasa was made up to 13 meters long.
-Due to the weaker shell power during the Russo-Japanese War in the Pacific War, Freon gas was used to represent water column in the naval battle scene.
+Due to the weaker shell power during the Russo-Japanese War in the Pacific War, Freon gas was used to represent the water column in the naval battle scene.